 I have begun a new journey as a Robotics PhD student at Georgia Tech where I am a member of the Healthcare Robotics Lab.
 I have previously studied at the University of Wisconsin-La Crosse, where I received degrees in both computer science and mathematics.
-Today, my research encompasses assistive robotics, machine learning, and human-robot interaction.
+Today, my research encompasses assistive robotics, machine learning, human-robot interaction, and cloud robotics.
 I am interested in enabling robots to more intelligently interact with and assist humans, and I am pursuing both data-driven learning and user-adaptive approaches to reach such goals.

 Throughout my undergraduate degree I have remained a mentor for numerous high school FIRST Robotics teams.
 I enjoy sharing my passion for robotics and research with younger students, as well as helping students unearth an interest in science.
 I am also an avid rock climber and love to practice yoga in the mornings.